 Since the year 1990 onwards, the domestic alcohol policy has been changing over time similar to the other nordic countries which are being regulated by a monopoly.

 It is still a cornerstone in the domestic alcohol policy.
 Alcohol should have high prices as well as the distribution and availability of alcohol should be limited.
-The aim of the domestic alcohol policy has always been to keep the alcohol consumption on acceptable low levels per person.
+The aim of the Norwegian alcohol laws has always been to keep the alcohol consumption on acceptable low levels per person.
 Norway achieves this goal by putting high taxes, limited availability as well as a non-profit distribution model.
+Norwegian alcohol tax rates for alcoholic beverages exceeding 0.7% – 2.7% ABV is NOK3.31 per litre, alcoholic beverages exceeding 2.7% – 3.7% is 12.44 per litre, alcoholic beverages exceeding 3.7% – 4.7% ABV is NOK 21.55 per litre and 4.7% – 22% ABV is NOK 4.82 per litre.

 Today, Norway has the lowest alcohol consumption compared to the other Nordic countries.
 It has been a down turning for alcoholic beverages with a higher alcohol degree.
 While the wine segment has observed an increase.
 If we see the outcome of alcohol consumption, nearly approx. 400 people die each year of this about 80% are men.